We answer your most frequently asked questions

 There is rarely a country that we don’t love something about.
 Recent trips to Portugal and Croatia rose to the top of our list.
 Ireland was love at first sight and remains a favorite.
 Italy was amazing.
 Spain fascinating.
 Scotland breathtaking.
 The Nordic countries are striking.
 Iceland spectacular.
 Luxembourg, Belgium, Netherlands, and Germany lovely.
 England, oh the castles!
 If you visit everywhere with an open mind, heart, and eyes, absorbing the culture and the people, you will always find magic.
 It might not be what you expected, but it shouldn’t be because you are in their world, and it is there for your discovery.

-What still surprises us that though we are the most unlikely of business and travel partners, it works well.
+It still surprises us that though we are the most unlikely of business and travel partners, it works well.
 We live on different coasts, so at times it is challenging and a struggle.
 Throw in the time zone difference and how busy Ryan is; we still pull it off.
 What helps is Joelle doesn’t work full time anymore and can come east as needed.
-Ryan has not been to visit Joelle and her family in a few years and hopes to do so more soon with his son.
+Ryan has not visited Joelle and her family in a few years and hopes to do so more soon with his son.

 We are also surprised that we have identical travel styles despite very different histories with travel and being far apart in age.
 Neither of us ever expected that, but here we are living it.
-It is a real joy and had taught both of us to keep open minds to experiences.
+It is an absolute joy and has taught both of us to keep open minds to experiences.

 In other aspects, we differ a lot.
 Ryan is passionate about his Harley, and you will never find Joelle on a motorcycle in her life.
 Ryan is very artistic with many talents such a ceramics, woodwork, drawing, and mosaics.
 He makes Mead, writes poetry, short stories, and music lyrics.
 Ryan worked as an engineer when active duty, which results in some impressive construction projects.
 His dream is to own a fully restored Old-style Wagoneer.
 He has one sitting in the garage that needs a lot of love, but the time is just not there or the funds.